-With the Greek side leading thanks to Pajtim Kasami's first-half goal at the Karaiskakis Stadium in this Champions League Group A encounter, Spaniard Roberto produced a string of superb saves after the interval to ensure they claimed all three points.
+With the Greek side leading thanks to Pajtim Kasami's first-half goal at the Karaiskakis Stadium in the UEFA Champions League Group A encounter, Spaniard Roberto produced a string of superb saves after the interval to ensure the home side claimed all three points.

 In the space of 15 minutes midway through the second period, he made remarkable stops to deny Alvaro Morata, Paul Pogba and Carlos Tevez on what was a frustrating night for Massimiliano Allegri's men.

-Former Fulham man Kasami had earlier struck a low finish into the bottom left-hand corner as Olympiakos continued their strong recent run of results at home on Europe's biggest club stage.
+Former Fulham man Kasami had earlier struck a low finish into the bottom left-hand corner as Olympiakos continued its strong recent run of results at home on Europe's biggest club stage.

-Over the past 12 months, Olympiakos have beaten Benfica, Anderlecht, Manchester United and Atletico Madrid on their own soil, and this result against the Italian champions represented their fifth consecutive home victory in the Champions League.
+Over the past 12 months, Olympiakos has beaten Benfica, Anderlecht, Manchester United and Atletico Madrid on its own soil, and this result against the Italian champion represented its fifth consecutive home victory in the Champions League.

-Juve, who dropped points in Serie A for the first time this season on Saturday with a 1-1 draw at Sassuolo, had Chile international Arturo Vidal back in the side after he was rested at the weekend, but the midfielder failed to have a telling impact as Olympiakos held on to move onto six points at the halfway stage in the group - three more than Juventus.
+Juve, which dropped points in Serie A for the first time this season on Saturday with a 1-1 draw at Sassuolo, had Chile international Arturo Vidal back in the side after he was rested at the weekend, but the midfielder failed to have a telling impact as Olympiakos held on to move onto six points at the halfway stage in the group, three more than Juventus.

 Ten minutes before the break, Olympiakos opened the scoring with a well-worked goal.

-Dominguez led the break and played the ball to Mitroglou, who laid a pass back into Kasami for the midfielder to fire left-footed beyond Buffon from the edge of the penalty area.
+Dominguez led the break and played the ball to Mitroglou, who laid a pass back into Kasami - the midfielder firing left footed beyond Buffon from the edge of the penalty area.

 Kasami should have doubled his and Olympiakos' tally on the hour mark, but he rolled the ball wide from six yards after being teed up by the influential Dominguez.